cbigler/tmftc-html-css/README.md

 ### CSS
 CSS is a language used to describe the presentation of an HTML document.

-In CSS, you define "rulesets" by using the names of the elements that you want to style, called the "selector", followed by curly braces `{}` containing a set of property names and values that you want on the selected elements:
+In CSS, you define "rulesets" by using the names of the elements that you want to style, called a "selector", followed by curly braces `{}` containing a set of property names and values that you want on the selected elements:

     p {
         background: blue;